racheleyg12/mybots/README.md

-# mybots
-Repo for CS 206 Assignment 1
+# mybots Repo for CS 206